 We believe the status quo is unsustainable.

-That sets the stage for where many of us our today.
-In the next blog, we will talk about the transition to a digital workspace, the IT initiatives laying the groundwork for next-generation infrastructure and how organizations can plan for transformative change.
+That sets the stage for where many of us are today.
+In the next blog, I will talk about the transition to a digital workspace, the IT initiatives laying the groundwork for next-generation infrastructure and how organizations can plan for transformative change.